 DIY bathroom updates are so inspiring.
-One area I’m always curious about is how people decorate the wall above the toilet.
+One area I like to see how people decorate is the empty wall space above the toilet.

 From art, shelving, to an extra towel hanger… there are so many unique ideas.
 We installed these $20 farmhouse shelves above the toilet for our powder room makeover, and it was the perfect solution on our tight budget.

 While collecting inspiration for this vintage chic bathroom remodel, at first I was looking at shelves and brackets.
 That is, until I found this beautiful little white cabinet!
 I love the arched top, glass doors and distressed details.

 After finding the hutch top for free on Marketplace for last month’s laundry room makeover, I felt hopeful I could do an affordable DIY version of this cabinet as well!
 I’m so excited to share this budget friendly DIY over the toilet storage idea!

 Finding the Perfect Cabinet